-In the case of ICC arbitration, one also has to start drafting the Terms of Reference.
+In case of ICC arbitration, one also has to start drafting the Terms of Reference.
 Most arbitrators have a standard text (template) that can be adapted as the case may require.
 I suggest that one keeps the part relating to the facts at an absolute minimum.
 It merely needs to state that the parties have concluded a contract, that it contains an arbitration clause (quote text), and that a dispute has arisen for which arbitration has been requested.
 Anything more may attract criticism of one of the parties.
 As regards the summary of the parties' positions, a proven recipe for expedience is one where the tribunal gives the parties an opportunity to submit a summary (usually not exceeding four to five pages) and then the tribunal prefaces the summaries in the Terms of Reference with the language that neither party acquiesces in the statements made by the other party in the summary.
-With respect to the issues to be defined, the present version of the ICC Rules (2021) allows arbitrators to dispense with this requirement.
+With respect to the issues to be defined, the present version of the ICC Rules allows arbitrators to dispense with this requirement.
 If one still believes a description of the issues to be necessary, it is recommended in most cases to draft broad issues as they tend to evolve in the course of the proceedings.
 Finally, it is in most cases better not to deal with procedural matters in the Terms of Reference, but rather in the subsequent Procedural Orders (this applies in particular to scheduling, disclosure of documents, and evidence by witnesses).
-After having cleared the draft of the Terms of Reference with the co-arbitrators, it has to be submitted to the parties for comment in writing.
-The Terms of Reference must be signed by arbitrators and the parties within 30 days from the date of transmission of the file to the arbitral tribunal (the time limit can be extended by the ICC Court).
+After having cleared the draft of the Terms of Reference with the co-arbitrators, it has to be submitted to the parties for comment in writing prior to the preparatory conference.
+This will render the discussion and signing of the Terms of Reference by arbitrators at the preparatory conference rather easy.